Frequently asked questions (FAQs)

 • Note that if your students cannot complete the tests digitally you can project on the board for them to write their answers and then manually enter their marks and assign a level.
 Watch this video to learn more .

-• The teacher assigns the pre and post-tests to students via the teacher dashboard.
+• The teacher assigns the pre- and post-tests to students via the Teacher Dashboard.
 Once the test is assigned, students can view and access the tests from the ‘Assigned work’ section.

-Viewing assessment results: How does a teacher view student pre-test/post-test results?
+How do I view student pre-test/post-test results?

 • Pre- and post-test results are available from the Reports section.
-These are displayed by class and student.
+These are displayed by class and by student.

 Do students see their results and ability grouping?